atkelley/Astrollaneous/README.md

 # Astrollaneous
-Astrollaneous is an assortment of space-related images and articles consumed from various NASA APIs.
-Visitors can also create posts and comments.
+Astrollaneous displays an assortment of space-related media and articles consumed from various NASA APIs.
+Visitors can also create accounts to make posts and comments.

 Astrollaneous uses Django, HTML with Bootstrap and is deployed through Heroku here: